 (a) risks the undertaking is or could be exposed to, taking into account potential future changes in its risk profile due to the undertaking's business strategy or the economic and financial environment, including operational risks;

+(b) the nature and quality of own fund items or other resources appropriate to cover the risks identified in point (a).

+2. The elements referred to paragraph 1 shall take into account:

-(b) the time horizon that is relevant for taking into account the risks the undertaking faces in the long-term;
+(a) the time horizons that are relevant for taking into account the risks the undertaking faces in the long-term;

-(c) valuation and recognition bases that are appropriate for the undertaking's business and risk profile;
+(b) valuation and recognition bases that are appropriate for the undertaking's business and risk profile;

-(d) the undertaking's internal control and risk-management systems and approved risk tolerance limits;
+(c) the undertaking's internal control and risk-management systems and approved risk tolerance limits.

-(e) the nature and quality of own fund items or other resources appropriate to cover the overall solvency needs.

 Article 254 [x2 IM3]